| | |

 When winter finally sets in and peppermint is everywhere, don’t forget about this fun play on whipped cream.
 It’s an easy way to add that “wow” factor to your Holiday desserts and hot chocolate!
 Recipe yields about 1 cup of peppermint whipped cream.

-Peppermint candy sitting on finished peppermint whipped cream on a spoon.
+peppermint whipped cream with peppermint pieces on a spoon

 If you’ve never made whipped cream before, check out How to Make Whipped Cream from Scratch.
 I go over every detail of how to make whipped cream and the 3 different stages your whipped cream can look like.